BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

-It could become a career in itself, just a hobby for fun, a marketing device to sell a product or service, a self-improvement or feedback tool, a plain video storage and sharing platform, a social medium and networking tool or a combination of these.
+It could become a career in itself, just a hobby for fun, a marketing device to sell a product or service, a self-improvement or feedback tool, a plain video storage and sharing platform, a social medium and networking tool, or a combination of these.

 First, I need to understand what I even want to get out of a YouTube channel,